Jiyeonmoon814/Notes/React/Hooks.md

 ### :round_pushpin: State Hook
 >useState is a Hook.
 We call it inside a function component to add some local state to it and useState returns a pair
 > >the current state value <br>
-> >a function that lets you update it.
+> >and A function that lets you update it.

 <br>